 Biodiversity offsets program

+The Biodiversity Conservation Act 2016 introduces a new Biodiversity Offsets Scheme that will deliver a transparent, consistent and scientifically-based approach to biodiversity offsetting in NSW.
 The scheme provides tools to assist developers and landholders to avoid, minimise and offset the impacts of development and other activities on biodiversity.